Why Adalo Is the Right Choice for Your Twitch Clone

 - Custom List (grid layout, 2 columns on mobile, 4 on web):

-Performance tip: Enable "Load Items as User Scrolls" on all video lists and limit initial load to 10-15 items to avoid slowdowns.
+Performance tip: Adalo 3.0's infrastructure overhaul makes apps 3-4x faster than before.
+Enable "Load Items as User Scrolls" on all video lists and limit initial load to 10-15 items for optimal performance.

 Step 21: Build Category Browse Screen